Software Option for Standard and

 Vehicle Load Optimisation

-extends the vehicle loading capabilities of LUSAS Bridge and
+extends the in-built static and moving vehicle loading capabilities of LUSAS Bridge and

-helps to simplify the evaluation of worst load position for various
+helps to significantly simplify the evaluation of worst load position for various

 load configurations.